lumiknit/aroma/README.md

 # aroma

-Note: It's a kind of toy project to test diffusers library and play with img gen on the local device.
-I have no idea to improve performance/UI/UX yet.

 Simple diffuser daemon with utilities and web UI.

-This is a user to
+This is for users who
-- use huggingface/diffusers
+- use huggingface/diffusers library & models
-- need txt2img loops running on local (especially with MPS)
+- need txt2img loops running on local (especially with MPS) or colab
-  - or colab
-- with (some naive but maybe useful) features
+- need (some naive but maybe useful) features
   - prompt weights as WebUI syntax using `()[](:weight)`
   - multistep highres fix
+  - textual inversions
 - and need simple UI
+  - bootstrap5
+  - gallery

 ## Usage (Colab)

 See aroma.ipynb.
+It'll configurate environment and run WebUI.

 Note that you need ngrok to export web ui.
 Consider to set basic auth username & password & daemon password not to other person steal your GPU token and images!